2009 NFL season: Conference

+1 2 Dallas won the NFC East based on the head-to-head sweep over Philadelphia.; 1 2 Green Bay clinched the NFC No. 5 seed over Philadelphia based on winning percentage vs. common opponents (4–1 versus 3–2 against Dallas, San Francisco, Chicago and Tampa Bay.; 1 2 3 Carolina, San Francisco and NY Giants are ranked based on conference record.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The playoffs began Saturday, January 9, 2010, with Wild Card Weekend.
 Divisional playoffs followed the next week.
 The defending world champions Pittsburgh Steelers did not take part in the post-season as they were eliminated from contention in the final week 17, thus this was the fifth year in a row the NFL crowned a new Super Bowl champion.

 The AFC Championship Game was Sunday, January 24, 2010, at 3:00 pm, which saw the Indianapolis Colts come from behind to defeat the New York Jets, 30–17.
 It was followed by the NFC Championship Game at 6:30 pm which featured many back to back scoring drives by two high scoring Vikings and Saints offenses.
 But the Minnesota Vikings 4 fumbles and a Brett Favre interception late in the fourth quarter proved to be too much to handle as the New Orleans Saints won 31–28 in overtime which granted the franchise's first Super Bowl appearance in its 43-year history.
 Super Bowl XLIV was held February 7 at Miami Gardens, Florida's Sun Life Stadium (home of host team Miami Dolphins, who were also eliminated from post-season contention).

 The 2010 Pro Bowl was held on January 31, one week before Super Bowl XLIV, at the same site of the league championship game, Sun Life Stadium in Miami Gardens, Florida.
 This was the first time since 1979 (held for the season) that the Pro Bowl was held in the Continental United States as opposed to Hawaii.
 The NFL also announced that the site and date of Pro Bowl games after 2010 will include playing the game on a rotating basis in Honolulu.
 NFL Commissioner Roger Goodell said the move was made after looking at alternatives to strengthen the Pro Bowl and to make the end of the season more climactic.
 As a result of the move, players will not be allowed to play in both the Super Bowl and the Pro Bowl in the same year.
 In addition, ESPN replaced CBS as broadcaster for that game only.